rgb-protocol/RGB-Documentation/rgb-state-and-operations/state-transitions.md

 A transition bundle is essentially the collection of all state transitions in a given witness transaction that operate on a certain contract. **In the simplest case, such as the one shown above between Alice and Bob, a Transition Bundle consists of a single state transition**.

-However, RGB natively supports batching operations, so that one or more payers can send assets to one or more payes and multiple transition types and state types are involved (e.g: atomically sending tokens and inflation rights).
+However, RGB natively supports batching operations, so that one or more payers can send assets to one or more payees and multiple transition types and state types are involved (e.g. atomically sending tokens and inflation rights).
 In these cases, all the operations involving a certain contract would belong to the same position in the MPC tree, so they need to be deterministically bundled in order to fit in a single MPC leaf.
 The corresponding [witness transaction](../annexes/glossary.md#witness-transaction) then needs to close all the seals that are spent by each state transition.

 ### BundleId